 Bali needs our help: cookbook for a cause

 With millions of Aussies having to stay at home, this has left the Island of the Gods in dire straits.
-Now a new cookbook has been created to help raise funds for five Bali charities.
+Now, a new cookbook has been created to raise funds for five Balinese charities.

 Kiwi-Australian chef Dean Keddell is the driving force behind a project to deliver desperately needed funding to five Bali charities to help thousands of families get through the pandemic crisis.
-More than $257,000 has already been raised in just a few months.
+It has already raised more than $257,000 in just a few months.

 With Bali welcoming more than one million Australian visitors to the holiday isle in a normal year, the much-loved tourist destination normally enjoys a thriving tourism-based economy.
 But a year has now passed without international tourists, and there is no end in sight.